zakandrewking/brainshare/README.md

 1. Apply the new schema with `supabase db reset`
 1. Stash your changes
 1. Run `supabase db diff -f <name for changes>`
-1. Move the new migration to `migrations_squashed`
+1. Move the new migration to `migrations_squashed` if there are changes
 1. Pop the stash
 1. Git commit
+1. Manually modify the remote migrations table `supabase_migrations.schema_migrations` if there are changes in the migration list
-1. Run the new migration on the remote with `psql -f`
+1. Run new migration(s) on the remote with `psql -f`
-1. If there is an issue, edit the new migration & ammend the commit
+1. If there is an issue, edit the new migration(s) & ammend the commit
 1. Git push

-If you reorganize the migration files, check that they are valid before
-committing:

-1. Reorganize the files in `supabase/migrations`
-1. Apply the new schema with `supabase db reset`
-1. Stash your changes
-1. Run `supabase db diff` & confirm that nothing changed
-1. Pop the stash
-1. Manually modify the remote migrations table `supabase_migrations.schema_migrations`
-1. Run `supabase db push --dry-run` & make sure it does not error
-1. Git commit & push

 # Reset database